lrochetta/reframe/README.md

 ## Documentation

-More documentation is available here [https://reframe.is/aigent/docs](https://reframe.is/aigent/docs).:
+More documentation is available here: [https://reframe.is/docs](https://link.reframe.is/github-docs)